Dennitz/Dennitz.github.io/_drafts/2019-11-18-custom-attachments-in-action-text.md

 {:.filename}

-In a real project, instead of using a dropdown to show all product names, you can for example do an autocomplete search through all the models you might want to include in an Action Text document.
+In a real project, instead of using a dropdown to show all product names, you can, for example, do an autocomplete search through all the models you might want to include in an Action Text document.

 ## The Stimulus Controller